Microscopic approach to a class of 1D quantum critical models: Introduction

 The present paper introduces a convenient microscopic description for the spectrum, space of states \textit{and} matrix elements of local operators in a class of one-dimensional massless quantum models.
 Our setting allows us to construct, in the large-distance regime $\delta <<\Delta x <<L$, a one-to-one map (up to higher order corrections in the distance) between the relevant to the large-distance regime sub-space of the model's Hilbert space and the free boson Hilbert space.
 The local operators of the original model are then represented in terms of a collection of vertex operators acting in the free boson Hilbert space.
-The setting we introduce, as shown in the works \cite{KozKitMailSlaTerEffectiveFormFactorsForXXZ,KozKitMailSlaTerThermoLimPartHoleFormFactorsForXXZ,LiebExcitationStructureBoseGas}, is clearly verified for a large-class of quantum integrable models, the XXZ spin-$1/2$ chain being the most prominent example.
+We should mention that our work takes its roots in the series of papers \cite{KozKitMailSlaTerRestrictedSums,KozKitMailSlaTerRestrictedSumsEdgeAndLongTime,KozKitMailTerMultiRestrictedSums} where the authors, in collaboration with Kitanine, Slavnov and Terras, developed a form factor series based approach to the analysis of the long-distance and large-time asymptotic behaviour of correlation functions in quantum integrable models.
+The setting we introduce in the present paper, as shown in the works \cite{KozKitMailSlaTerEffectiveFormFactorsForXXZ,KozKitMailSlaTerThermoLimPartHoleFormFactorsForXXZ,LiebExcitationStructureBoseGas}, is clearly verified for a large-class of quantum integrable models, the XXZ spin-$1/2$ chain being the most prominent example.
 However, we do trust that the overall hypothesis that we lay down for the structure of the model's observable is quite universal and at least encompasses several instances of one dimensional quantum liquids \cite{GlazmanImambekovSchmidtReviewOnNLLuttingerTheory}.
 This is supported, \textit{e}.\textit{g}. by perturbative calculations around a free model \cite{BenfattoFalcoMastropietroUniversalityOfPerturbedFreefermionsModelsCritExpAndRespondseFcts,BenfattoFalcoMastropietroUniversalityOfPerturbedFreefermionsModelsLuttLiqStructure,CauxGlazmanImambekovShasiNonUniversalPrefactorsFromFormFactors}.
 Furthermore all objects that we handle are standard within the phenomenological approach to interacting Fermi systems \cite{GlazmanImambekovSchmidtReviewOnNLLuttingerTheory,NozieresTheoryIntFermiSyst}.